CheungKin/OnlineShoppingWeb/README.md

 ![Search2](https://i.imgur.com/dJDHcIb.png)

 # Sold out
-If the stock of product is 0, it means that product is out-of-stock.<br>
+If the stock of a product is 0, it means that the product is out-of-stock.<br>
 ![sold_out1](https://i.imgur.com/YlA7W6D.png)
 ![sold_out2](https://i.imgur.com/r99pLXS.png)